RPVote/voting-rights/ei.md

     entry is often done by hand.
 This can lead to small mistakes like a precincts’ vote tallies being split over two rows.

-2. Election results databases typically contain the resutls of many elections that took place in different jurisdictions and at different times.
+2. Election results databases typically contain the results of many elections that took place in different jurisdictions and at different times.
 When extracting the results of a particular election, an easy mistake is to accidentally extract some results